Schrolli91/BOSWatch/README.md

 ##### Features for the future:
 - more plugins
+- other Ideas per Issues please

 ###Plugins
+If you want to code your own Plugin, see Section `Code your own Plugin` at the end of this readme.MD

 ##### Implemented plugins:
 - MySQL (insert data into MySQL database [FMS|ZVEI|POC])
 - httpRequest (send a request with parameter to an URL [FMS|ZVEI|POC])